I saw this book in the airport bookstore, and bought it for my Kindle. I love reading on my Kindle, […] View Post →

 Education/Leadership, Non-Fiction

 I heard Flip Flippen speak at a conference.
 He’s an incredible force.
-He’s adopted children from around the world and […] View Post →
+He’s adopted children from around the world and made an incredible difference in their lives.
+His message is […] View Post →

 The Hobbit